LimHyungTae/patchwork/README.md

 It's an overall updated version of **R-GPF of ERASOR** [**[Code](https://github.com/LimHyungTae/ERASOR)**] [**[Paper](https://arxiv.org/abs/2103.04316)**].

+## NEWS (22.07.13)
+- For increasing convenience of use, the examples and codes are extensively revised by reflecting [issue #12](https://github.com/LimHyungTae/patchwork/issues/12).

 ## NEWS (22.05.22)
 - The meaning of `elevation_thresholds` is changed to increase the usability.
+The meaning is explained in [wiki](https://github.com/LimHyungTae/patchwork/wiki/4.-IMPORTANT:-Setting-Parameters-of-Patchwork-in-Your-Own-Env.).
 - A novel height estimator, called *All-Terrain Automatic heighT estimator (ATAT)* is added within the patchwork code, which auto-calibrates the sensor height using the ground points in the vicinity of the vehicle/mobile robot.
   - Please refer to the function `consensus_set_based_height_estimation()`.